taw10/crystfel/doc/articles/pointgroup.rst

 to later.

 =================================== =======================
-Unit cell parameters                Point group for merging
+Unit cell parameters                Symmetry of lattice
 =================================== =======================
 No restrictions                     ``1``
 alpha=beta=90°                      ``2``